ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Pattern_Matching.md

 ## Capture Patterns

-Capture patterns let you extract pieces of data for use in the body of the case.
+Capture patterns extract pieces of data for use in the body of the case.
 A _capture pattern_ is an identifier used in a pattern to "capture" the value from the subject if that pattern position matches.
 Instead of testing for a specific value, a capture pattern matches anything and binds a variable to the subject (or subcomponent of the subject).